Persecution of Christians: Seljuk Empire

 Sultan Alp Arslan pledged: “I shall consume with the sword all those people who venerate the cross, and all the lands of the Christians shall be enslaved.”
 Alp Arslan ordered the Turks:

-According to French historian J. Laurent, hundreds of thousands of the native Anatolian Christians were reported to have been massacred or enslaved during the invasions of Anatolia by the Seljuk Turks.
+It was said that “the emirs spread like locusts, over the face of the land,” invading every corner of Anatolia, sacking some of ancient Christianity's most important cities, including Ephesus, home of Saint John the Evangelist; Nicaea, where Christendom's creed was formulated in 325; and Antioch, the original see of Saint Peter, and enslaved many.

-Destruction and desecration of Churches became very widesspread during the turkic invasions of Anatolia which caused normous damage to the ecclesiastical foundations throughout Asia minor:
+Destruction and desecration of Churches became very widespread during the Turkic invasions of Anatolia which caused enormous damage to the ecclesiastical foundations throughout Asia minor:

-News of the great tribulation and persecutions of the eastern Christians reached European Christians in the west in the few years after the battle of manzikert.
-A frankish eyewitness says: "Far and wide they [Muslim Turks] ravaged cities and castles together with their settlements.
+News of the great tribulation and persecutions of the eastern Christians reached European Christians in the west in the few years after the battle of Manzikert.
+A Frankish eyewitness says: "Far and wide they [Muslim Turks] ravaged cities and castles together with their settlements.
 Churches were razed down to the ground.
-Of the clergyman and monks whom they captured, some were slaughtered while others were with ubspeakable wickedness given up, priests and all, to their dire dominion and nuns—alas for the sorrow of it!—were subjected to their lusts."
-Persecution of Christians in the middle east was not a new occurence but under the seljuks it reached apocalyptic levels to the point that the Byzantines called for help from the Western Europeans.
+Of the clergyman and monks whom they captured, some were slaughtered while others were with unspeakable wickedness given up, priests and all, to their dire dominion and nuns—alas for the sorrow of it!—were subjected to their lusts."
 In a letter to count Robert of Flanders, Byzantine emperor Alexios I Komnenos writes:

 In a poem, Malik Danishmend boasts: "I am Al Ghazi Danishmend, the destroyer of churches and towers".
 Destruction and pillaging of churches figure prominently in his poem.
 Another part of the poem talks about the simultaneous conversion of 5,000 people to Islam and the murder of 5,000 others.

 Michael the Syrian wrote: “As the Turks were ruling the lands of Syria and Palestine, they inflicted injuries on Christians who went to pray in Jerusalem, beat them, pillaged them, and levied the poll tax [jizya].
 Every time they saw a caravan of Christians, particularly of those from Rome and the lands of Italy, they made every effort to cause their death in diverse ways".
+Such was the fate German pilgrimage to Jerusalem in 1064.
+According to one of the surviving pilgrims: